kagenocookie/REE-Content-Editor/README.md

 Entities can be accessed from the `Windows > Entities` menu option.

-Each entity needs to have a unique integer (int64) ID.
+Each entity has a unique integer (int64) ID.
 Where possible, this is directly equivalent to the game IDs, but where those aren't available, can be a hashed combination of fields (e.g. a GUID or multiple fields hashed together into an integer).

 Entities can also have local resources that don't strictly have a patchable resource (like custom string names that may be required for some of the catalog entries or enum modifications).

 ***Bundle***

-A bundle can contain any number of data modifications, effectively describes a single "mod" or "patch".
-There is always the bundle.json file containing all information on what it changes and how.
-Can also contain any number of raw modified files, linked to by the resource_listing field of the bundle json, to tell the patcher where to place the file and if it should be a full replacement or a partial patch.
+A bundle can contain any number of data modifications and effectively describes a single "mod" or "patch" project.
+The bundle.json file contains all information on what it changes and how.
+Bundles can also contain any number of raw modified files, linked to by the resource_listing field of the bundle json, to tell the patcher where to place the file and if it should be a full replacement or a partial patch.

-One bundle modifying the same file as a direct file and through entities at the same time is "undefined" and may or may not work as expected.
-During the patching process, direct file modifications are processed before entity resources within the individual bundle.
+One bundle modifying the same file as a direct file and through entities at the same time is "undefined" and may or may not work as expected, so it's recommended to make such edits through entities alone where possible.
+During the patching process, direct file modifications in a bundle are processed before entity resources.

 ## Contributing
 Pull requests are welcome.
 There are several open issues for bigger features for anyone interested in helping, but if you feel like anything else could be improved upon, feel free to make a feature request or contribute yourself.
 I'm willing to assist with pointers regarding implementation details.